DSPIP Developer Documentation

 Like the address on a physical envelope, the following information is encoded but not encrypted.
 Anyone can read this data:

-• Sender identity and address
+• Issuer (sender) identity and address

 • Timestamp